armlynobinguar/Polkadot-AI--Agent-Proposal/README.md

 **Past Experiences:**
 - Former DevRel @Virtuals

-**Motivation:**
+## **Motivation**
-The Polkadot ecosystem is rapidly growing, with numerous DeFi protocols being built on its parachains.
-However, users and developers often face challenges in understanding DeFi mechanics, tracking performance, and optimizing their strategies.
-This AI agent will serve as a DeFi-focused assistant, providing real-time analytics, user support, and educational resources to empower users and developers in the Polkadot DeFi ecosystem.
+The Polkadot ecosystem is rapidly expanding, with new parachains, SDK updates, and governance proposals being introduced frequently.
+However, developers often struggle to keep up with the latest tech developments and find relevant resources.
+This AI-powered tool will serve as a **developer-focused assistant**, providing **scraped materials** and **real-time updates** to empower developers in the Polkadot ecosystem.

 ---

 ## **Project Overview**
+The **Polkadot Developer Materials Scraper & Tech Updates Tool** is an AI-driven assistant designed to:
+1. **Scrape developer materials** (docs, tutorials, GitHub repos, etc.) from the Polkadot ecosystem.
+2. **Provide real-time updates** on the latest tech developments (e.g., new parachains, SDK updates, governance proposals).
+3. **Deliver curated content** to developers through a **CLI tool**, **Telegram bot**, and **Discord bot**.

-The **OpenGuild AI Agent** is an AI-driven assistant designed to provide DeFi analytics, user support, and educational resources for the Polkadot ecosystem.
-This document outlines a four-week development schedule to deliver a fully functional AI agent tailored to DeFi use cases.
+This document outlines a **four-week development schedule** to deliver a fully functional tool tailored to developer needs.

 ---